 Leftover tomato basil bisque can be stored in an airtight container in the refrigerator for five days, for the best flavor.
 Gently reheat the leftovers in a saucepan, or in the microwave until warmed through.

 Tomato Basil Bisque

-- Cover and reduce to a simmer for 10 minutes.
+- Cover the pot and reduce to a simmer for 10 minutes.

-- Add remaining ingredients and cook until butter is melted, do not boil.
+- Set heat to low and add the fresh basil, whipping cream, and butter.
+Cook until the butter is melted, do not boil.

 - Serve and enjoy.

 This recipe was originally published on FoxValleyFoodie.com October 8, 2015.